 Name and Municipality of Residence Position Principal Occupation During the Five Preceding Years Michael Ptasznik Thornhill, Ontario Canada Senior Vice President and Group Head Chief Financial Officer, TMX Group Mr. Ptasznik became Senior Vice President and Group Head Chief Financial Officer of TMX Group on July 31, 2012.
 He became Senior Vice President and Group Head Chief Financial Officer of TMX Group Inc. on April 29, 2009, a position he continues to hold.
-Prior to that, Mr. Ptasznik was Senior Vice President and Chief Financial Officer of TMX Group Inc. from January 25, 2005 to April 29, 2009, Chief Financial Officer of TMX Group Inc. from September 2002 to January 25, 2005 and was appointed Chief Financial Officer of TSX Inc. in July 2002.
-Prior to that, from September 2000 to July 2002, he was Vice President, Finance and Administration and Treasurer of TSX Inc. From October 1996 to September 2000, Mr. Ptasznik was Director, Finance and Administration of The Toronto Stock Exchange Inc. (a predecessor of TSX Inc.).
-Prior to joining TMX Group, he held a number of finance positions at Procter & Gamble Canada.
+Prior to that, Mr. Ptasznik was Senior Vice President and Chief Financial Officer of TMX Group Inc. from January 25, 2005 to April 29, 2009 and Chief Financial Officer of TSX Group Inc. (as TMX Group Inc. was then named) from September 2002 to January 25, 2005.
+Mr. Ptasznik has held increasingly senior positions with TMX Group since October 1996.
 Eric Sinclair Toronto, Ontario Canada President, TMX Datalinx, Group Head of Information Services, TMX Group Mr. Sinclair became President, TMX Datalinx, Group Head of Information Services of TMX Group on July 31, 2012.
 He became President, TMX Datalinx, Group Head of Information Services of TMX Group Inc. on February 10, 2010, a position he continues to hold.
 Prior to that he was Senior Vice President, Group Head of Datalinx of TMX Group Inc. and Senior Vice President, Head of Datalinx of TSX Inc. since April 29, 2009.
 Prior to that he was Senior Vice President, TSX Datalinx, TMX Group Inc. and TSX Inc. from February 1, 2006.
-From April 26, 2005 to February 1, 2006 he was Vice President, TSX Datalinx, TMX Group Inc. and TSX Inc. Prior to that he was Vice President, TSX Datalinx, TMX Group Inc. and TSX Inc. Prior to that he was Vice President, Datalinx, TMX Group Inc. since April 27, 2004.
-From February 2003 to April 2004 he was Vice President, TSX Datalinx.
-Prior to that, from 1999 to December 2002 he was Executive Vice President Global Sales, Spectra Securities Software and from 1986 to 1999 he was Vice President Sales, Business Development, Reuters Canada.
+Mr. Sinclair has held increasingly senior positions with TMX Group since February 2003.